nsnam/ns-3-dev-git/doc/tutorial/source/quick-start.rst

 supported by a recent C++ compiler and Python runtime support.

 For Linux, use either g++ or clang++ compilers.
 For macOS, use clang++ (available in Xcode or Xcode Command Line Tools).
-For Windows, we recommend to either use a Linux virtual machine, or the Windows Subsystem for Linux.
+For Windows, Msys2 tools with the MinGW64 toolchain can be used (since ns-3.37) for most use cases.
+For releases earlier than ns-3.37, or for use of emulation modes or Python bindings, we recommend to either use a Linux virtual machine, or the Windows Subsystem for Linux.

 Downloading ns-3